Join our newsletter

 MG

-So that idea of the world as big, complicated, different points of view.
+Yeah, that’s a long, separate and sad story that I don’t know that I want to go into.
+When I proposed it, I had a slightly different vision for that space.
+It was supposed to be a competition for the Dia Art Foundation.
+Rough and rugged.
+Simple.
+At the time I had the idea of the world as a big, complicated place with different points of view.
 You’re spending time in Russia.
 At that time, Japan was raging in art.
 We were sending shows to Japan, Australia.
 The Mori Museum was just in conception.
 They asked us to consult on the early stages of the Mori Museum.
 Real estate in Japan at that time, was more for a square foot than a whole small city in the United States in the ’80s.
-So when you’re traveling, you get this curious sense of how vast and different every part of the world is, and every place has culture, and museums were starting to become a thing.
+When you’re traveling, you get this curious sense of how vast and different every part of the world is, and every place has culture, and museums were starting to become a thing.
 I mean, now they’re really a thing.
 Look at the M+ in Hong Kong.
 Look at the museums being built in Delhi.
-Museums are now instruments of expressions of power, but also doors open for diplomacy.
+Museums are now expressions of power, but also doors open for diplomacy.

 EO